rgambord/c99-doc/doc/sections/3/11/index.rst

-.. _9899_section-17:
+.. _9899_3.11:

 3.11 forward reference
 ~~~~~~~~~~~~~~~~~~~~~~

 .. _9899_3.11p1:

+.. container:: snum

+   :ref:`1 <9899_3.11p1>`

-:ref:`1 <9899_3.11p1>` forward reference
+forward reference
     reference to a later subclause of this International Standard that contains additional information relevant to this subclause

-.. _9899_3.12: